Mãe Menininha do Gantois: Biography

 Maria Escolástica da Conceição Nazaré Assunção was born on 10 February 1894 in Salvador, Bahia.
-Her grand mother, who had baptized her, gave her the nickname as Menininha meaning "Little Girl" She was born into a matriarchal society to Maria da Glória and Joaquim Assunção, who were Afro-Brazilian with Yoruba Nigerian royal ancestry from Egba-Alakê in Abeokutá, a kingdom in the southwestern part of Nigeria.
+Her grand mother, who had baptized her, gave her the nickname as Menininha meaning "little girl."
+She was born into a matriarchal society to Maria da Glória and Joaquim Assunção, who were Afro-Brazilian with Yoruba Nigerian royal ancestry from Egba-Alakê in Abeokutá, a kingdom in the southwestern part of Nigeria.

 Her great grandparents, Maria Júlia da Conceição do Nazaré and Francisco Nazaré Eta, were the first blacks to be freed from slavery.
 Maria Júlia's daughter Damiana was the mother of Maria da Glória Nazaré.
 Menininha was initiated into the worship of deities at the Terreiro do Gantois when she was 8 years old by her grandmother Maria Julia da Conceição Nazaré who had built the temple "Ile Iyá Omi Axé Iyamassê".
 She was married to Alvaro MacDowell de Oliveira and they had two daughters.
 The elder daughter was Mãe Cleusa da Conceição Nazaré de Oliveira, born in 1923, who was a doctor and who became the inherited Candomblé priestess of the temple after her mother's death.
 She died in 1998 and was succeeded by Menininha's other daughter, Mãe Cleusa.
 As spiritual heads of their temple, all of the Candomblé priestesses receive the honorific 'mãe', which in the Portuguese language means "mother".

+Leadership of Terreiro do Gantois

+The temple, which she headed, was established by her grandmother Mãe Pulquéria following a dispute over leadership from Engenho Velho, an older temple said to be one of the oldest Candomblé temples (1830 or even 100 years older) in Bahia, which had been built by three freed African women.
+Two temples were built, one was the Terreiro do Gantois, built in 1900 by Mãe Pulquéria, and the other was Ile Axe Opo Afonja, credited to Mãe Aninha..
+The Terreiro do Gantois over time developed into one of the most prominent houses of the Ketu tradition of Candomblé.
+Scholars of Afro-Brazilian religion have emphasized that such temples were often led by powerful female priestesses, who played central roles in maintaining religious authority and community organization within Candomblé.
+Following the death of Mãe Pulquéria in 1918 and subsequent succession changes within the temple hierarchy, due to the death of Maria da Glória Nazaré in 1920; Menininha was selected to become the head priestess in 1922.
+She remained the spiritual leader of the community until her death in 1986.

+During her leadership, the temple became an important religious and cultural center in Salvador, attracting practitioners, scholars, and visitors interested in Afro-Brazilian religious traditions.
+This prominence also reflected broader patterns within the Afro-Atlantic world, where Candomblé developed through transnational exchanges of culture, religion, and identity.